-There are many kinds of geotextile fabrics, each used for different purposes; however, woven and non-woven geotextiles are the two most popular basic varieties.
-In this article, we will highlight how they are different.
+There are many types of geotextile fabrics available in Malaysia, each serving different purposes; however, woven geotextiles and non-woven geotextiles are the two most commonly used varieties.

-As the name implies, woven geotextile Malaysia is manufactured by weaving together slit films.
+As the name implies, woven geotextile is manufactured by weaving together slit films.
 Slit films or tapes are fibrillated flat yarns uniformly woven at 90-degree angles.
 This process gives woven geotextile its durability and high load capacity.

 As a result, it is suitable for civil applications by providing separation, reinforcement, and tensile strength.
 Woven geotextile’s in Malaysia are plastic-like in feel and appearance and are classified by tensile strength, which is the resistance a material has when subjected to tension.